 Ambassador François Delattre

 Born in Paris in 1970, Romuald Sciora is viewed as one of the most knowledgeable specialists on the United Nations.

 As a writer, he has co-published three books with the United Nations, including one with a foreword by French President Jacques Chirac.
 These books benefited from the participation of various intellectuals from different backgrounds, such as Noam Chomsky, Samantha Power and Joseph Stiglitz.
-Sciora has also written a book about the Middle East along with two plays.
+Sciora has also written a short essay on the UN General Assembly and a book about the Middle East along with two plays.

 As a filmmaker, he has produced more than a dozen political documentaries including a TV series devoted to the United Nations, "At the Glass Building", broadcast in more than 20 countries.